Updated 20 March 2021 – based on 2021 ECB guidance

-It’ll not be cricket as we know it, and we’ll all have to observe precautions to ensure our games can be played in as safe an environment as possible.
+Like last year, it’ll not be cricket quite as we know it, and we’ll all have to observe the same precautions as we did in 2020 to ensure our games can be played in as safe an environment as possible.

 The ECB have now published their guidance as to the conditions recreational cricket will have to played in to minimise the risk of infection before, during and after a game.
-It’s summarised in the attached infographics:
+It’s essentially the same as last year, and is summarised in the attached infographics:

-Based on this guidance, we’ll need to do the following for all Allstars games until further notice.
+Based on this guidance, we’ll once again need to do the following for all Allstars games until further notice.
 It’s really important everyone observes these rules for the safety of all of us.

 Before the game: